 Minimum wage in Minnesota

-Minimum-wage rate adjusted for inflation as of Jan.
-1, 2019
+Minimum-wage rate to be adjusted for inflation as of Jan.
+1, 2022

 Under Minnesota law, the commissioner of the Department of Labor and Industry is required to determine and announce the inflation-adjusted minimum-wage rate each year by Aug.
-31. This year, the change in the price index used for this purpose is an increase of 2.16 percent.
-Read news release here.
+31. This past year, the change in the price index used for this purpose was an increase of 2.5%.

 Workplace posters: Required to be displayed for employees and updated when Minnesota law changes.